- Former Students

 Only you, the student, can give others access to your bursar e-bill.
 If your parents or other users/payers (not including sponsors) are paying your bill, you must set them up in Cashnet.

 Your e-bill, like a paper bill, is static.
 It is a snapshot in time of what your account looked like at the time of the billing date.
 It will not be updated until the next billing date.
-You can review current transactions on your bursar account before the next billing date in Cashnet, Recent Activity.
-Recent Activity summarizes and lists details of all transactions that have posted to your Bursar/CornellCard account since the last e-bill and provides a revised amount due.or in
+You can review current transactions on your bursar account before the next billing date in Student Center or in Cashnet, Activity Details.
+Activity Details summarizes and lists details of all transactions that have posted to your Bursar/CornellCard account since the last e-bill and provides a revised amount due.

 If the Bursar does not receive full payment by the due date shown on the e-bill (see the preceding billing schedule), the unpaid portion of the e-bill is subject to a finance charge of 1.25 percent per month (15 percent annually).

 Payments to Bursar and CornellCard accounts are processed daily.
 Normally, the Bursar will not cancel finance charges resulting from late payments — that is, payments received after the due date.
 However, if Cornell caused a delay in delivering your money to the appropriate places, such as late processing of payments, graduate support, or a delay caused by the financial aid office, the Bursar will waive finance charges.
-If you believe you are eligible for such a cancellation, contact the Office of the Bursar.
+If you believe you are eligible for such a cancellation, contact our office.

 If your payment is mailed internationally and is late because of this, you are responsible for finance charges.
 To transfer international payments online, see our Wire Transfer page.

-Charges on the bursar e-bill for room and board in connection with the student's residence in a fraternity or sorority, and other expenses related to the student's participation in fraternity or sorority activities, are billed by Cornell University as a courtesy to and through agreements with the Greek system at Cornell.
+Charges on the Bursar's bill related to the student's participation in fraternity or sorority activities are billed by Cornell University as a courtesy to and through agreements with the Greek system at Cornell.
 Cornell does not own, control, or supervise fraternities and sororities.
-As set forth in the Recognition Policy adopted by the Cornell University Board of Trustees on January 24, 1997 (and revised May 23, 2009), each fraternity or sorority is, and remains, an independent legal entity responsible for its own actions and for meeting its own legal duties and obligations.
+As set forth in the Recognition Policy adopted by the Cornell University Board of Trustees on 1/24/1997 (and revised 5/23/2009), each fraternity or sorority is, and remains, an independent legal entity responsible for its own actions and for meeting its own legal duties and obligations.
 It is understood that Cornell does not, by providing this billing service, assume any legal responsibility for the supervision or control of fraternity or sorority activities.

 Residency status is determined at the time of admission by the college admissions office.
 Change in residency status is determined by the university bursar following matriculation.
 For information, and how to apply, visit our New York State Residency page.